 Short answer

 Aeredium is a real, active project with more publicly verifiable evidence than most crypto projects at comparable stages.
 The testnet is running and inspectable at explorer.aeredium.io.
-The first TEE-BFT consensus block was committed on April 16, 2026, after resolving nine engineering problems across three codebases.
+The first TEE-BFT consensus block was committed on April 16, 2026.
 A benchmark of 1,436,820 TPS with 0% failure rate has been published with full methodology.
 A $5 million institutional investment from Private Markets Capital, LLC (Washington D.C.) was completed on April 7, 2026.
-A US patent application (63/977,868) covers the AEGISKey threshold signing system.
-The white paper is a fifth-revision technical document with named authorship and specific architecture parameters.
+Three filed USPTO patents cover AERKey (63/977,868), AERLink (09857-P0001A), and AEREDIUM Audit (19/400,910).
+The legal entity structure is documented: AEREDIUM Foundation Ltd (Cayman Islands) for protocol governance, AEREDIUM Digital Ltd (British Virgin Islands) for commercial operations, with Jones Day as long-running legal counsel on tokenomics, securities posture, and jurisdictional structuring.
+Mainnet is confirmed for August 2026.

-The honest assessment: Aeredium is a credible pre-mainnet project.
-The chain is testnet, not production.
+The honest assessment: Aeredium is a credible project with a confirmed August 2026 mainnet date.
 No independent security audit from a named firm has been publicly released.
 AER is not listed on exchanges.
-Those are genuine gaps that will matter for anyone making decisions based on mainnet readiness or exchange access.
-But the technical depth, the multi-cloud TEE architecture, the patent application, the institutional investment, and the operational milestones all point to a real team building real infrastructure.
+Those are genuine gaps that matter for anyone making decisions based on production readiness or exchange access.
+But the technical depth, the multi-cloud TEE architecture, the three filed patents, the institutional investment, the legal structure, and the operational milestones all point to a real team building real infrastructure.

 What publicly checks out